isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Malayan Ixora.md

 <section>
   <h4>Growing:</h4>
-		<p>Maiden’s Jealousy are rapid growers and generally does not need fertilizing.
-The vine can rapidly grow up to 10m in height if it has a high enough trellis and will need to be pruned regularly.
+		<p>Malayan Ixoras are steady growers and generally does not need fertilising.
+This shrub can grow up to 7m in height and will need to be pruned regularly.
 Regular pruning to promote airflow will keep the plant healthy and neat.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-		<p>Maiden’s Jealousy can be grown from seed or woody cuttings with rooting hormone.</p>
+		<p>Malayan Ixoras can be grown from seed or woody cuttings with rooting hormone.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 		<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
+		<p>Malayan Ixoras may look leggy when young.
+Encourage bushiness with regular pruning.</p>
 		<p>If the plant does not receive enough light, it will stop producing flowers.
 Prune surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
 	<br>
 </section>